 In the end, the only way to compete is by arming yourself with the knowledge that you get from an Amazon competitor analysis.
 Taking the time to do this will help you grow your Amazon business into something bigger than it is today.

-Follow on for a step-by-step walkthrough on how to analyze competing sellers in your niche and figure out a plan to get ahead.
+Follow our step-by-step walkthrough on how to analyze competing sellers in your niche and figure out a plan to get ahead.

 We talked a bit earlier about how to find a direct competitor.
 You probably know some already.
 And you can find more by looking at other product listings ranking for the same keywords as you.